 If your course requires ATAS clearance, we'll send you information on how to apply with your offer.

-The Points Based Immigration (PBI) online questionnaire assesses your immigration history.
+The Visa Eligibility Assessment assesses your immigration history.
 This information is important as it can affect your visa application.

-Without a completed PBI questionnaire, we can't issue you with a CAS as we won't be able to make the necessary checks on your immigration status.
+Without a completed Student Visa Eligibility Assessment, we can't issue you with a CAS as we won't be able to make the necessary checks on your immigration status.

 Do I have to apply for a new visa with the University of Portsmouth if I already have a Tier 4 or Student Route visa from somewhere else?

-Yes, you'll need a new visa because a Tier 4 and Student Route visa is only valid for study at the institution that's named on the visa.
+Yes, you'll need a new visa because a Tier 4 or Student Route visa is only valid for study at the institution that's named on the visa.